Zilliqa/zilliqa-developer/products/ZRC6-to-ERC721-NFT-swap/README.md

 ### Web

-Contains the NextJS web application.
-The application flow is as follows:
+Contains the implementation of the web application that user interacts with to swap NFTs.
-1. User connects ZilPay
-2. Application checks what Scilla NFTs user has
-3. Application displays a list of user owned Scilla collection NFTs
-4. User selects the Scilla collection NFTs to be swapped for EVM collection NFTs
-4. User connect EVM wallet
-5. User approves the swap contract as a spender of Scilla NFT using ZilPay
-6. User calls `burnAndReceive` using EVM wallet

 ### Contracts